 Fabric protectants are widely available, affordable, easy to use, and extend the life of your awning.

 If you have a vinyl awning, 303 Aerospace is an excellent choice.
 It provides superior UV protection, dust, and dirt repellant and will keep surfaces looking newer longer.

-- Versatile – Maintains a like-new appearance, texture, and color on a variety of surfaces including vinyl, plastic, synthetic and natural rubber, PVC, metal, gel coat, fiberglass, stainless steel, and more.
+- Versatile – Restores and maintains a like-new appearance on vinyl, plastic, synthetic and natural rubber, PVC, metal, gel coat, fiberglass, stainless steel, and more.
 Do not use on clear plastics, flooring, or unfinished leather.

-- Directions – Place a drop cloth and out of direct sun, spray product on surface and wipe completely dry with a clean, dry microfiber towel.
+- Directions – Place a drop cloth and out of direct sun, spray product on a clean, dry surface.
+Wipe dry with a clean, dry microfiber towel.
 If streaking occurs, too much product has been used.
-Use a wet towel to remove excess, and immediately wipe dry
+Use a wet towel to remove excess, and immediately wipe dry.